haseeb-cb/fundamentals-of-gis/Content/5_Theory.md

 The hillshade technique is widely used in cartography, geospatial analysis, and visualization applications.
 It helps in understanding the topography of an area, identifying landforms, visualizing slopes and ridges, and enhancing the aesthetics of terrain maps.

 ### Slope
+A digital elevation model (DEM) provides the necessary data to perform slope analysis.
+With a DEM, you can calculate and analyze the slope of the terrain at various locations.
+Slope analysis allows you to understand the steepness of the landscape, identify areas of high or low slope, and assess the terrain characteristics for various applications.

 ## Raster overlay analysis
 - Data reclassification